 Surname and Rights of Publicity Agreements.
-On August 6, 2004, Wynn Resorts Holdings, entered into agreements with Mr. Wynn that confirm and clarify Wynn Resorts Holdings' rights to use the "Wynn" name and Mr. Wynn's persona in connection with its casino resorts.
+On August 6, 2004, Wynn Resorts Holdings, LLC entered into agreements with Mr. Wynn that confirm and clarify Wynn Resorts Holdings' rights to use the "Wynn" name and Mr. Wynn's persona in connection with its casino resorts.
 Under the parties' Surname Rights Agreement, Mr. Wynn granted Wynn Resorts Holdings an exclusive, fully paid, perpetual, worldwide license to use, and to own and register trademarks and service marks incorporating the "Wynn" name for casino resorts and related businesses, together with the right to sublicense the name and marks to its affiliates.
 Under the parties' Rights of Publicity License, Mr. Wynn granted the Wynn Resorts Holdings the exclusive, royalty-free, worldwide right to use his full name, persona and related rights of publicity for casino resorts and related businesses, together with the ability to sublicense the persona and publicity rights to its affiliates, until October 24, 2017.

 Villa Lease.
 On December 29, 2004, Wynn Las Vegas entered into an agreement with Mr. Wynn for the lease of a villa suite in the Wynn Las Vegas resort to Mr. and Mrs. Wynn as their personal residence.
-The agreement becomes effective on the earlier of the date that Mr. and Mrs. Wynn first occupy the suite or the initial opening of Wynn Las Vegas to the public.
+Lease payments under this agreement commenced on July 1, 2005, the date Mr. and Mrs. Wynn moved into the villa.
 The term of the agreement continues from year to year unless terminated on at least 90 days' written notice prior to the end of any lease year, or upon the death of Mr. Wynn.
-Rent will be determined each year by the Audit Committee of the Board of Directors, and will be based on the fair market value of the use of the suite accommodations.
-The Audit Committee has determined, based upon a third party appraisal, that the rental for the first lease year will be \$580,000.
+Rent will be determined each year by the Audit Committee of the Board of Directors, and will be based on the fair market value of the suite accommodations.
+The Audit Committee determined, based upon a third party appraisal, that the rent for the twelve month period commencing July 1, 2005 was \$580,000.
 All services for, and maintenance of, the suite are included in the rental, with certain exceptions.

 Aircraft Arrangements.
 Messrs.
-Wynn, Kramer and Schorr have time-sharing agreements with Las Vegas Jet, LLC, a wholly owned indirect subsidiary of the Company, covering their personal use of Company-owned aircraft that require each executive to pay the Company his and his family's share of the direct costs that incurred in operating the aircraft, up to an amount determined by using the Internal Revenue Service Standard Industry Fare Level (SIFL) tables.
-During 2004, the following amounts were paid to the Company pursuant to these timesharing arrangements: Stephen A. Wynn (\$207,299); Mr. Kramer (\$11,953); and Mr. Schorr (\$42,854).
+Wynn, Kramer and Schorr have time-sharing agreements with Las Vegas Jet, LLC, a wholly owned indirect subsidiary of the Company, covering their personal use of Company-owned aircraft that require each executive to pay the Company his and his family's share of the direct costs that the Company incurs in operating the aircraft, up to an amount determined by using the Internal Revenue Service Standard Industry Fare Level (SIFL) tables.
+During 2005, the following amounts were paid to the Company pursuant to these timesharing arrangements: Stephen A. Wynn (\$287,011); Mr. Kramer (\$17,668); and Mr. Schorr (\$40,414).
 In the event that direct costs in operating the aircraft exceed the amounts determined by using the SIFL method, such additional costs are paid for by the Company.
 Pursuant to the provisions of the American Jobs Creation Act of 2004, such additional costs incurred after October 22, 2004 are not eligible to be claimed as a deduction for United States federal income tax purposes.

 Reimbursable Costs.
 The Company periodically incurs costs on Mr. Wynn's and certain other officers' behalf, including costs with respect to personal use of the corporate aircraft, household employees, personal legal fees, construction work and other personal purchases.
 Mr. Wynn and other officers have deposits with the Company to prepay any such items.
 These deposits are replenished on an ongoing basis as needed.
-At December 31, 2004, the Company's net liability to Mr. Wynn and other officers was approximately \$71,000.
+At December 31, 2005, Mr. Wynn and the other officers had a credit balance with the Company of \$412,000, in the aggregate.